GaiaNet-AI/docs/docs/user-guide/apps/obsidian.md

 ### **Text Continuation**

 * Select a text segment, right-click, and choose "Continue writing".
-The model will generate the continuation (dislayed in the screenshot in grey).
+The model will generate the continuation (displayed in the screenshot in grey).

 ![](obsidian-text-continuation.png)

 ### **Summarization**

 * Select a longer text segment, right-click, and choose "Summarize text".
-The model provides a summary as below of the CNAI report content I seleted.
+The model provides a summary as below of the CNAI report content I selected.

 ![](obsidian-summarization.png)